sansseriff/phd_thesis/src/chapter_04/section_03_introduction.md

 ### Development of a modulation source

-DSOC relies on modulation of a CW seed laser to generate the communication signal on the spacecraft.
-This signal is then amplified by an Erbium Doped Fiber Amplifier (EDFA) to increase its transmission power to Earth.
-As the EDFA amplifies the pre-generated pulses and uses most of the power of the spacecraft optical transmission system, power consumption scales with the number of optical pulses.

-We produce our PPM signal signal by carving a high rate mode locked laser with lithium niobate modulators.
-This way, the jitter of the optical pulses themselves are not limited by the modulators or slew slew rate of the RF signal that drives them.
+We produce our PPM signal signal by carving a 1550~nm high rate mode locked laser with lithium niobate modulators.
+Each mode locked laser pulse has duration on the order of 0.5~ps.
+By modulating a mode-locked laser, the optical pulses do not incur timing jitter from the limited slew rate of the modulators or the RF signal that drives them.
+Two modulators are used in series to achieve the high extinction ratio needed to successively block up to 2047 laser pulses in a row.

 We do two PPM demonstrations, with the source mode locked laser operating at 10.75 and 20 GHz.
 THe 10.75 GHz demonstration uses a M value of 10, thereby making frames with 1024 time slots of 93 ps width each.
-The 20 GHz demonstration uses M=11, giving 2048 time slots of 50 ps width per frame.
+The 20 GHz demonstration uses M=11, giving 2048 time slots per frame of 50 ps width.
 Each frame ends with a dead time of approximately 150 ns to allow the SNSPD to fully recover before the next frame.

-We encode a 98 kilobit image as the dataset for transmission in both the 10.75 and 20 Ghz demonstrations.
-Due to limitations of the AWG, the full dataset could not be transmitted sequentially.
-Instead, sequencies of XX (10.75 Ghz) and XX (20 GHz) are successively loaded into AWG memory, transmitted several times, then switched out for the next sequence.

 <!-- Therefore, we chose to carve pulses from a mode-locked laser.
 This approach allows for extremely short pulses in time, with the modulators responsible for sufficiently reducing any surrounding unwanted pulses.
 The temporal width of the modulator pulse response must be extremely short and able to modulate from 'off' to 'on' within a time frame of the order of the 50 ps bin width. -->

 <!-- Extras -->

 Several modern free running time taggers support the averaging of multiple input channels to create fewer higher resolution channels.
 This implies a tradeoff between jitter or timing resolution and number of channels for a given time tagging device.
 Therefore, it is important to consider readout methods like that presented here that make use of 2 lower-resolution channels in place of a single higher resolution channel, as these two configurations are similarly resource efficient.